-- ▶ Observe the permissible axle loads and maximum permissible gross weight when loading the bike rack. - ▶ Do not fall below the minimum nose weight. - ▶ Bicycles may protrude at the side by a maximum of 40 cm, measured from the outer edge of the tail lights.
-However, a total width of 2.5 m must not be exceeded.
-Adjust the attachments for the bikes accordingly.
-The overhang must be marked with a red flag. - ▶ Load the bike rack with bicycles only (max. two units). - ► Fasten bicycles using the straps provided and check to see that they are secure after you have driven a few kilometres. - ► Check the secure attachment of the bicycles on the bike rack after the first 10 km and then at each break in the journey. - ▶ Do not use the bike rack as luggage rack or ladder.
+- Observe the permissible axle loads and maximum permissible gross weight when loading the bike rack. - ▶ Do not fall below the minimum nose weight. - ▶ Bicycles may not jut out beyond the maximum width of the vehicle.
+Adjust the attachments for the bikes accordingly. - ▶ Load the bike rack with bicycles only (max. two units). - ► Fasten bicycles using the straps provided and check to see that they are secure after you have driven a few kilometres.

+- ► Check the secure attachment of the bicycles on the bike rack after the first 10 km and then at each break in the journey. - ▶ Do not use the bike rack as luggage rack or ladder.

-- > The gross weight specified by the manufacturer must not be exceeded. - > The maximum permissible payload of the bike rack is 35 kg. - When loading the bike rack, observe the centre of gravity.
+- > The identification plate and rear lights must not be covered. - The maximum permissible payload of the bike rack is 35 kg. - When loading the bike rack, observe the centre of gravity.
 If the bike rack is only loaded with one bicycle, position the bicycle as closely as possible to the vehicle wall. - Driving with a folded out bike rack without bicycles is not permitted. - Before every journey, check: Is the bike rack without bicycles folded in correctly?
 Are the bicycles securely fastened to the bike rack using the bike rack belts?